dnns01/haugebot/README.md

     NICK=<Nick of the user the OAuth Token was generated for>
     CHANNEL=<Channel that should be entered>
     PREFIX=<Prefix for commands.
 In this case it is !>
+    INFO_JSON=<Path to json file that contains info array>
+    INFO_LOOP=<Number of minutes, when an information is dropped into the chat (only of the stream is live>

     # Pipi Bot
     PIPI_DELAY=<Delay in seconds as spam protection.
 This is the number of seconds between two chat announcements>